code-423n4/2025-11-swafe/README.md

 Denial-of-Service attacks for HTTP endpoints are not considered in scope as HM issues, and should be submitted as part of a QA report.

+For clarity:
+- Volumetric attacks are considered out of scope
+- Panics in the handler are considered a minor issue (the HTTP server should return a 5xx in case of a crash, but not fall over).
+In other words, any issue of this kind would be considered Low severity at most.

 # Overview

 This Repository contains the Swafe library, which can be used as SDK for building Swafe-based clients, as well as for creating Swafe-based partisia contracts.